-Since inception the Hariri Foundation has also been a major source of humanitarian support for the victims of war in Lebanon by providing them with emergency assistance, including food, water, shelter, medical care, and financial support to families in which one or both parents were lost to the violence of war.
+Since inception, the Foundation has also been a major source of humanitarian support for the victims of war in Lebanon by providing them with emergency assistance, including food, water, shelter, medical care, and financial support to families in which one or both parents were lost to the violence of war.
 Along with medical care, the Foundation has also provided physical rehabilitation, psychological counseling, and vocational services to the victims of war.

 What began as emergency medical care has gradually evolved into a full-grown system of 17 permanent primary health care centers which the Hariri Foundation Directorate of Health and Social Services operates throughout Lebanon and which has provided affordable, high quality health services to over 230,676 patients without regard to nationality, religion, race, or ability to pay.
 These services range from family medicine and pre-natal care to minor surgery, dentistry, vaccination, pediatric care, dietetic services, lab work, phlebotomy, radiology, and cardiac testing, as well as social services.

-The first decade of the 21st century has seen a significant expansion of the Hariri Foundation’s activities in Lebanon as it undertook major projects in agricultural development, microfinance, food processing, flower growing and marketing, information technology, empowerment of women, safeguarding the environment, civic engagement and governance, tourism, and cultural heritage.
+The first decade of the 21st century has seen a significant expansion of the Foundation’s activities in Lebanon as it undertook major projects in agricultural development, microfinance, food processing, flower growing and marketing, information technology, empowerment of women, safeguarding the environment, civic engagement and governance, tourism, and cultural heritage.
 This broadened range of programs reflects the Foundation’s ability to grow as an organization in response to Lebanon’s needs in the 21st century while keeping faith with its founder’s vision:

 “I have lived by principles all my life.
 My beliefs are very strong.
 One of my strongest beliefs is in Lebanon and its people. ….
 Lebanon, now more than ever, needs the devoted and unselfish talents of its own people, acting within their various means and capacities to restore the beauty of Lebanon and to bring about social and economic opportunities for all Lebanese.”
 Rafik B. Hariri